opusweb-io/OpusWeb-Official/README.md

     ```
     This starts the Genkit development flow server, which is necessary for the AI prioritization feature of the contact form to work locally.

-## AI Integration
+## AI Integration Details

 This project utilizes Genkit to integrate with Google's Gemini AI model.
 The primary AI feature implemented is `prioritizeContactInquiry` (located in `src/ai/flows/prioritize-contact-inquiries.ts`).
 This flow:
 1. Receives the message content from the contact form.
 2. Uses a Genkit prompt to ask the Gemini model to categorize the urgency of the message (High, Medium, or Low) and provide a reason for the categorization.
 3. The API route (`src/app/api/send-email/route.ts`) calls this flow and includes the AI's analysis in the email notification sent to the site administrator.
+If the AI call fails, the email is still sent, noting that AI prioritization was not available.

 ## Project Structure Highlights

 *   `src/app/`: Main application routes (using Next.js App Router), `layout.tsx`, `page.tsx`, `globals.css`.
 *   `src/components/`:
     *   `layout/`: Header, Footer, PageLoader.
-    *   `sections/`: HeroSection, ServicesSection, AboutSection, ContactSection, ContactForm, InteractiveLifecycle.
+    *   `sections/`: HeroSection, ServicesSection, AboutSection (with InteractiveLifecycle), ContactSection (with ContactForm).
     *   `ui/`: ShadCN UI components and custom UI elements like ServiceCard, ScrollProgressBar.
     *   `fx/`: Animation wrappers like `PageTurnWrapper`.
     *   `svg/`: SVG components like `DynamicSprinkleBackground`.